YisongMiao/network_lab/README.md

 We finally move on to TCP level, the change of TCP states was supported by a Finite State Machine.

 # Acknowledgement
-I want to thank Prof Wu for his enthusiasm in teaching, well-formed framework code, thoughtful design for every experiment, and very warm and patient individual tea ching to me myself.
+I want to thank Prof Wu for his enthusiasm in teaching, well-formed framework code, thoughtful design for every experiment, and very warm and patient individual teaching to me myself.
 I also want to thank all my classmates who shared this great joruney with me.

 # Contact